Monoese/VoiceCordAI/README.md

 1.  **Discord Bot Token:**
     - Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a "New Application".
     - Go to the "Installation" tab and set the "Install Link" to "None".
+This ensures you will use a custom-generated invite URL with the correct permissions.
     - Navigate to the "Bot" tab, in "Token" section, click "Reset Token" to obtain a private token and keep it secured.
-    - Within "Bot" tab, Disable "Public Bot" option so that only you can join this bot to servers.
+    - Within "Bot" tab, disable the "Public Bot" option.
+This is a crucial security step to prevent others from inviting your bot to their servers.
     - Again, within "Bot" tab, enable "Message Content Intent".
     - **Invite the bot to your server:**
       - Go to the "OAuth2" tab and go to the "OAuth2 URL Generator" section.